 Kane County Recycling Centers.

 There is a company in our area that buys and picks up unwanted exercise equipment - CashForTreadmills.
 The company specializes in equipment repair and parts trade.
 They are generally looking for newer, light-use machines rather than machines that are burned out from continued use.
 Their service area for pick up is 35 miles from Downer's Grove, which covers the Fox River Valley of Kane from Montgomery to Elgin.
 Some central locations, like Elburn and Campton Hills are also in the radius.
-If you are outside of the pick-up zone, you can still sell parts to the company and get a shipping label, but you will have to disassemble the machine.
+If you are outside of the pick-up zone, you can still sell parts to the company and get a shipping label, but you will have to disassemble the machine yourself.

 Private junk hauling companies will also come and pick up exercise equipment, but it is usually fairly expensive due to the difficulty of moving these items.
 Here is a list of hauling companies licensed in Kane County.